AprilShade/MKWorld_TimeTrials/Courses/Great_Q_Block_Ruins/strategies.md

 ---
 ## CONFIRMED AND UTILISED
+### Zaquas Wall (by Zaqua)
+After the standart route, instead of drifting along the turn as usual, jump down and ride the inner wall of the track to skip the turn.

+0. Perform the normal shroom shortcut.
+1. Do the left tick early to land back on the road and get a good alignment.
+2. Trick off the ramp, then jump down at a very specific spot and angle.
+3. Ride the inner wall of the turn, then jump out at the very end.

+Issues: This strat is REALLY HARD.
+Probably too hard for a 3/3.
+There's also no known footage of getting the rightmost coin on the ramp after the skip, so we will have to account for that.

 ### Ending Ring Cut
 Instead of following the main route, trick off of the rings and do a wall jump.